 Why is local business listing management important?

 Local business listing management is essential in helping your business be found online.
-When a customer is looking for a new business, Google is often their first stop.
+Google is often their first stop when a customer is looking for a new business.

-Having multiple listings that are consistent across different sites helps Google know that your business information is trustworthy.
-If your business cannot be discovered through a simple Google search, chances are you are not being discovered at all.
+Multiple consistent listings across different sites help Google know your business information is trustworthy.
+If your business cannot be discovered through a simple Google Maps search, chances are you are not being discovered.

 1. Increased visibility on SERPs